For engineers IC Self-hosted

 • Reads your repo first

-• Feasibility before the branch
+• Feasibility gate before the branch

 • Self-review before humans